qhtian/CaCLEAN/README.md

   6. SampleCell: SampleCell genarates a sample ventricular myocyte.
   7. sCMOSdynamicOffsetCorrection: sCMOSdynamicOffsetCorrection removes dynamic offset of sCMOS camera.

+Demonstration of the CaCLEAN algorithm:
+  Demo_with_SampleData.m is a short demonstration script to run the CaCLEAN progam.
+Sample data is included the SampleData.mat file.

 Before the MatLab functions can be used, please be noted:

   1. CRUProps function needs fminsearchbnd function by John D'Errico (woodchips@rochester.rr.com).
 It is available in the File Exchange of MathWorks.
 Please download it and put it into current folder containing all the functions.